jzbor/raw-to-jpg/README.md

 These are now set in requirements.txt for easier install.

-It also requiers 'libraw' to be installed.
-In order for rawkit to work properly you may have to downgrade to 'libraw16'.
+It also requiers `libraw` to be installed.
+In order for rawkit to work properly you may have to downgrade to `libraw16`.

 ## Credits

-Thank you to [@mateusz-michalik], who created the original script I forked.
+Thank you to [@mateusz-michalik](https://github.com/mateusz-michalik/), who created the original script I forked.